Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Gifts to Share

-Click on Shop Hoagies' Page before you shop at your favorite on-line stores, including Amazon and Barnes & Noble, ThinkGeek fun gear, Discovery Channel Store, ShopPBS.org, LEGO toys and many more internet shops.
-Thanks for your support!
+Click on Shop Hoagies' Page before you visit your favorite on-line stores including Amazon and many more of your favorite stores.
+Thanks for making Hoagies' Gifted community possible!

 Donations

-Donations also help keep Hoagies' Gifted Education Page on-line.
+Your donations help keep Hoagies' Gifted Education Page on-line.

-Support Hoagies' Gifted Education Page:
+Support Hoagies' Gifted Education Page!

 Click and drag this link to your browser toolbar: Shop Hoagies' Page (yes, just pick it up with your mouse, and drag it!)
 Then click on Shop Hoagies' Page on your toolbar before you do your regular internet shopping.
 Voila!
 You're supporting Hoagies' Page, at no cost to you.

 Finding the right gifted for a gifted child, parent or professional can be stressful, and overexcitabilities of the gifted can make stress seem... even more stressful.
 Modern advertising can be frustrating and misleading to even the strongest individual.
-And we get caught up in the craziness...
+And we all get caught up in the craziness...

 When shopping for gifts for the gifted, think about the unusual.
 Consider making a donation to a charity instead of another toy, for our globally aware children.
 Some gifted families boycott "giving" altogether, opting instead to spend extra time with other family members, perhaps cherishing each other's company, or perhaps donating their family time to help those less fortunate.
 For more ideas, visit Gifts to Share: Humanitarian Opportunities for Gifted Families

-When gifts are appropriate (even a gift to yourself!), Hoagies' Shopping Guide offers a variety of ideas, from Smart Toys to play with, Software Favorites to play, Nerd Shirts to wear, Kids & Teens Books and Magazines for kids and young adults, Books for Parents & Professionals, Journals, and Educational Products for parents and professionals, Music for the eclectic gifted ear, and Movies Featuring Gifted Characters
+When you need a gift for the gifted child, The Best of Hoagies' Products: Kids Products offers a variety of ideas, from Smart Toys to play with, Software Favorites to play, Nerd Shirts to wear, and Kids & Teens Books and Magazines for kids and young adults, Music for the eclectic gifted ear, and Movies Featuring Gifted Characters for everyone's enjoyment.

 Check out the best of...